Arthritis in the Family: Navigating a Loved One’s Diagnosis

 Maya (right) and her older sister Tarra (left).
 Maya was diagnosed with rheumatoid arthritis at 17.

-First, RA is a heterogeneous disease – different people are affected in different ways.
-It is unfortunate that personalized treatment is not available yet.
-There seems to be a lot of trial and error involved in the treatment of the disease.
+First, RA is a heterogeneous disease – different people are affected and respond to prescribed drugs in different ways.
+It is unfortunate that personalized treatment is not yet available.
+There seems to be somewhat of a trial and error approach in the treatment of the disease.
 This is not a criticism of the physicians, as we have great rheumatologists here in BC and across Canada.
 I just don’t think there is enough evidence available linking an individual’s genetic makeup or environmental factors with the disease.
-It’s difficult to predict the path of the disease at the time of diagnosis and to be confident in what treatment would be most effective.
+It is currently difficult to predict the trajectory of the disease at the time of diagnosis and to be confident in what treatment would be most effective.

 Second, because of the heterogeneity of the disease and individual circumstances, support for different people living with RA will mean different things.
 The support that Maya needs from me as her father is different than what Alison needs from me as her spouse.
-Maya continues to get a lot of help from Alison as someone experienced with RA and based on a (typical?) mother-daughter relationship with more candid conversations possible between them.
+Maya continues to get quite a bit of help from Alison as someone experienced with RA and based on their mother-daughter relationship, with more candid conversations possible between them.
 My support to Maya as her father is often limited to helping drive her to work, school or social functions or sometimes just helping her clean her room, which seems to work very well for all of us.

 Third, the support for a person living with RA is a team effort.
 The clinical team (family doctor, rheumatologist, physiotherapist, occupational therapist, pharmacist, and counsellor), family, co-workers, and employers all play a role in supporting the individual.
-With Alison, she has an amazing support system of friends too.
-They provide her with an outlet – a support that the family and clinical team can’t provide her.
-It’s truly a holistic approach.
-There is no set of rules for how best to care for the whole person who is living with RA.
+Alison has an amazing support system of friends as well.
+They provide her with a sounding board – a support that the family and clinical team cannot always provide.
+It’s truly a holistic and team approach.
+There isn’t a set of rules for how best to care for the whole person who is living with RA.

 Is there anything else you would like to add?

 Despite all the challenges, I believe that arthritis may have brought Alison and I even closer together.
-In any relationship, there are always sources of conflict that result in irritation, arguments or angst.
-But this disease has put everything into perspective – some of those things that make us irritated, angry or frustrated with each other are just not worth getting worked up about.
+In any relationship, there are always sources of irritation, arguments or angst.
+But this disease has put a lot into perspective – some of those things that make us irritated, angry or frustrated with each other just don’t seem worth getting worked up about.
 Alison’s RA helps us to look at the bigger picture, our combined physical and mental health and being there for each other for support.
-Although there is still more work to be done, I think that we are both more forgiving, understanding and patient with each other.
+Although there is still more work to be done, I think that we have become more forgiving, understanding and patient with each other.
 Our relationship is definitely stronger than it was before her RA.

-The biggest surprise has been that Alison’s RA has made me personally more introspective and possibly a better person.
-It has brought out this nurturing part of me that I didn’t know I had.
-It has forced me to put things into perspective when faced with stressful or challenging situations and to be grateful for what I have in my life.
+The biggest surprise has been that Alison’s RA has made me personally more introspective and self-aware.
+It has brought out a nurturing part of me that I didn’t know I had.
+It has forced me to put things into perspective whenever I face stressful or challenging situations, and to be grateful for what I have in my life.
 Finally, it has given me the chance to learn skills to take care of myself, emotionally and physically, so that I can be a better support for Alison and Maya, and have a more positive and healthier outlook on life.

 Share This